 The next step you will want to take is to do a free scan with Yext to see where your agency stands with the top citation sources.
 Both of these sources offer some great information for free that clearly point out where you need to get started.

-Yext offers a service that will sync your business information with 40+ of their top partners.
+Yext offers a service that will keep your business information up to date with 40+ of their top partners.
 The complete listing service costs just under $500/year and is worth the price (I have two paid accounts with them).

 After doing the initial scans I would also suggest searching your business name, your business phone number, and your business address each in quotations (separate searches) in Google.
 An example of this would be “Acme Insurance” or “555-555-5555”.
 The search results will allow you to find local listings and profiles that have inaccurate information.
 I recommend starting by logging each profile that needs to be updated in a spread sheet.